stefan-hesse/test-repository/guide-source/GUIDE_README.md

 1. Create a repository in **Bitbucket** (Avatour's company standard)
 2. Convert `build-guide.yml` to a **Bitbucket Pipelines** file (`bitbucket-pipelines.yml`) — same logic, different syntax
+3. Add `ANTHROPIC_API_KEY` as a Bitbucket Pipelines secret (same as the GitHub Actions secret)
-3. Host the embed files on **AWS S3** instead of GitHub Pages
+4. Host the embed files on **AWS S3** instead of GitHub Pages
-4. Update the three iframe `src` values in Webflow to point to the new S3 URLs
+5. Update the three iframe `src` values in Webflow to point to the new S3 URLs

-Everything else — the three MD source files, `build.py`, Typora workflow, and Cloudinary screenshots — moves across unchanged.
+Everything else — the English MD source file, `build.py`, Typora workflow, and Cloudinary screenshots — moves across unchanged.

 **Planned post-migration enhancements:**

-- **Automated re-translation** — when the English source changes, IT and ES can be re-translated automatically via the Anthropic API on every build.
-Requires an Anthropic API account under the Avatour company email and the key added as a Bitbucket Pipelines secret (`ANTHROPIC_API_KEY`).
-Cost: ~$0.10–0.30 per full build run.
 - **Glossary for User Guide** — detailed internal glossary with hover tooltips on terms throughout the guide.
 Source files from previous work are available.

 ---